There is a lot of conversation inside the industry right now on listing agents doing photo editing on their listing photos.

 There is another page on the same site that offers a slider so you can compare before and after on the same photo: https://www.tourdrop.com/before-after/

 Here is a virtual staging example from this same company.
 TourDrop.Com:

 What do you think?

-If you are interested in a buyer’s agent’s view on actual staging here is a report our national association did a couple years ago that talks about staging and how home buyers need to look beyond the staging to properly evaluate a home: http://naebareports.org/200708142151StagingReport.pdf
+If you are interested in a buyer’s agent’s view on actual staging here is a report our national association did a couple of years ago that talks about staging and how home buyers need to look beyond the staging to properly evaluate a home: http://naebareports.org/200708142151StagingReport.pdf